andyduke/styled_text_package/styled_text/README.md

 ### Line breaks

 To force the text to wrap on a new line, you must use the `<br/>` tag (as in HTML).
 An alternative would be to set the `newLineAsBreaks = true` parameter in the constructor, then all line breaks `\n` will be automatically converted to `<br/>`.

-You can set the click handler for the tag, through a special style `ActionTextStyle`.

 ## Getting Started